deathaplenty/Auramance/src/collections/_species/Scissorcorn.md

-## Passives
+## Modifiers
+- Health = 40
 - Body +3
 - Spirit +1
 - Mind -3
-- Incapable of speech
-- Incapable of literacy
+- Speech Forbidden
+- Literacy Forbidden
 - Can't use weapons
 - Doubled movement distance
 - +3 Physical damage

 ## Lore
 Unicorns are rare, but Scissorcorns are almost unheard of.
 It's possible that they don't exist at all, and that they were made up as some practical joke.